aws-samples/amazon-sagemaker-secure-mlops/README.md

 #### SageMaker MLOps project templates
 This solution deploys two [SageMaker projects](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html) as Service Catalog products:
 + Multi-account model deployment
-+ Model building, training, and validating with SageMaker pipelines
++ Model building, training, and validating with SageMaker Pipelines

-These products are available as SageMaker projects in SageMaker Studio and only deployable from the Studio.
+These products are available as SageMaker projects in Studio and only deployable from the Studio.

 ![sm-mlops-projects](img/sm-mlops-projects.png)

-#### User profile for SageMaker Studio domain (_not implemented in this version_)
+#### User profile for Studio domain (_not implemented in this version_)
-Each provisioning of a Data Science environment product creates a SageMaker Studio domain with a _default user profile_.
+Each provisioning of a Data Science environment product creates a Studio domain with a _default user profile_.
 You can optionally manually (from AWS CLI or SageMaker console) create new user profiles:

 + Each user profile has its own dedicated compute resource with a slice of the shared EFS file system
 + Each user profile can be associated with its own execution role (or use default domain execution role)